Discover our new leadership video series, "Leading People" | Episode #01 available now!

 4. Continuously evaluate progress

-After implementing pay equity initiatives, organizations must pay close attention to their progress and be prepared to tackle any challenges or setbacks.
+After implementing pay equity software, organizations must pay close attention to their progress and be prepared to tackle any challenges or setbacks.
 After regular evaluations, organizations can improve their initiatives to further eliminate disparities and establish a reputation as a forward-thinking, equitable, and inclusive employer.

 Conclusion